swift-server/swift-aws-lambda-runtime/readme.md

  import AWSLambdaRuntime
  import AWSLambdaEvents

- // In this example we are receiving an SQS Event, with no response (Void).
  @main
  struct MyLambda: SimpleLambdaHandler {
      // In this example we are receiving a SQS Event, with no response (Void).